French LSA ToulouseToulouse, France

 ABOUT THIS PROGRAM

-The French and Italian Department offers a language study abroad program in Toulouse, France and is affiliated with the University of Toulouse in the southwest of France at the foot of the Pyrenees.
+The French and Italian Department offers a language study abroad program in Toulouse, France that coincides with the French advanced language study abroad.
+The program is affiliated with the University of Toulouse in the southwest of France at the foot of the Pyrenees.

 Toulouse, the fourth-largest city in France, is known for its remarkable Medieval and Renaissance architecture.
 Students may take advantage of the rich cultural, political, and historical offerings of this exciting city of 600,000 inhabitants, located in the Midi-Pyrénées region of the South of France.
 It is well known for its remarkable monuments and its world-famous companies (Concorde, Airbus, Spot, Aerospatiale, etc.) Culture is a keyword in "la ville rose", as it is known because of its red-brick buildings, making it a vibrant city enlivened by dance, theater, and concerts by the "orchestre du capitole".